SAKKalinduS/E-commerce-app-Assignment/README.md

 To set up the project locally, follow these steps:

 1. **Running the Backend**
-    Open terminal and execute following commands:
+    Replace backend Program.cs file with Program.cs in github repository. ( or add "CORS policy" to existing file ) Open terminal and execute following commands:
          - cd EcommerceBackend
          - cd EcommerceBackend